data-preservation-programs/slingshot/participants/1475Cloud.md

 no
 no
 no
+We have get some deal about cooperation date backup business.
+For example security camera record backup.
+At the same time we have stored about 200TB data as the beginning and technical validation for these business.

 ## (6) How much data are you planning to store to the Filecoin network during the Slingshot competition?